sadab-halim/Interview-Questions/README.md

 - mkdir: command makes a directory.
 - chmod: command changes the mode of a file system object.
 Files can have read, write, and execute permissions.
 - chown: command is used to change the ownership of a file/folder or even multiple files/folders for a specified user/group.
-- cat: catcommand allows you to create single or multiple files, view contents of files, concatenate files (combining files), and redirect output in terminal or files.
+- cat: catcommand allows we to create single or multiple files, view contents of files, concatenate files (combining files), and redirect output in terminal or files.
 - echo: command is used to display a text or a string to the standard output or a file.
 - wc: command is used to find out the number of new lines, word count, byte, and characters count in a file specified by the file arguments.
 - man: command is used to view the online reference manual pages for commands/programs.